jsignell/intake-blog/gui/README.md

 From the data engineer perspective this means that you can serve the intake GUI at an endpoint and use it as a data exploration tool for your data users.
-It also means that it is straightforward to customize and reorganize the GUI to insert your logo, or add new functionality.
+It also means that it is straightforward to customize and reorganize the GUI to insert your own logo, reuse parts of it in your own applications, or add new functionality.

 ## What's next
 We have ambitious plans for the future of this GUI.
 In the near future,